temporalio/cli/docs/operator/search-attribute.md

 #### list

-List search attributes that can be used in list Workflow Query.
+Lists all Search Attributes that can be used in list Workflow Queries.

 **--address**
 host:port for Temporal frontend service